Pierre Clergue

-The family
+Family

 Pierre was the son of Pons and Mengarde Clergue.
 The Clergues were a family of wealthy peasants, by far the wealthiest in Montaillou and their power extended throughout the region.
 Pierre, the head of the family after the death of his father, became the priest of the village.
 His brother Bernard Clergue became the local bayle, the enforcer of laws and collector of taxes.
 The Clergue brothers thus had a central role in being the representatives of both religious and secular power in the town.
 As one of the few educated men in town Pierre Clergue also served as a notary and performed other such tasks.

 Catharism

 Despite being a priest in a Roman Catholic church Pierre Clergue was a staunch Albigensian having been converted by the parfait Guillaume Authié.
 For many years he played an important role by convincing the inquisition to ignore Montaillou, despite its being filled with heretics.
 This changed in about 1300, when Pierre Clergue began to inform on some members of his parish.
 In 1308 he played a central role in the inquisition's move to arrest the entire adult population of the town.
 Pierre decided which villagers would be freed and which punished.
 He used this power to satisfy personal grievances.
 During this time he and his brother continued to provide shelter and aid to certain Cathars.